mbeyeler/opencv-python-blueprints/README.md

 > Usually I'm not a big fan of technical books because they are too dull, but this one is written in an engaging
 > manner with a few dry jokes here and there.
 Can only recommend! <br/>
 &ndash; lakesouth

+## Who This Book Is for
+As part of Packt's Blueprints series, this book is for intermediate users of OpenCV who aim to master their skills by developing advanced practical applications.
+You should already have some experience of building simple applications, and you are expected to be familiar with OpenCV's concepts and Python libraries.
+Basic knowledge of Python programming is expected and assumed.

+By the end of this book, you will be an OpenCV expert, and your newly gained experience will allow you to develop your own advanced computer vision applications.